 - undertaking thorough policy development and analysis, including

-- commissioning other analytical work (for example, economic modelling) to assess emissions reduction potential, costs and opportunities
+- commissioning other analytical work (for example, economic modelling) where required

 - conducting meaningful and transparent consultation with experts and stakeholders, including business, industry, environment and other community groups

 - monitoring developments in climate change policy by reviewing publicly available resources and building networks with expert, local and international organisations.

 The secretariat will facilitate the Authority’s decision-making by:

 - providing briefing and other supporting documentation that are fit-for-purpose and of a high quality.